sfeister/coa-gpu/gpulab.md

 ### Run Benchmarks on the CPU vs. GPU implementations
 Run benchmarks (Holy cow!
 Computation took almost no time, and data took so much time)

-### Increase Algorithm Computation Load and Re-Run Benchmarks
+## Increase Algorithm Computation Load and Re-Run Benchmarks
 Make their encryption more elaborate, run again and re-benchmark

-## Reflection Activities
+## End-of-Class Discussion and Reflection

 ### Shared memory reflection activity